The success of your business is a matter of quality and quantity.

 The common correlation between bounce rate and quality score is that a rate higher than 40% almost always leads to a quality score lower than 7–which isn’t great!
 The goal for any website is to have a viewer click through as a lead, and become a customer to the service or product that you offer.

-From our eloquently entitled “Grab Your Bounce Rate By The Balls” posting, you can find out more on how to lower it effectively (score!).
+In our “Quick & Easy Guide to Bounce Rate“, you can find out more on how to lower it effectively (score!).
 For now, we’ll focus on how your bounce rate relates to your quality score, and how that effectively improves your marketing efforts.

 Now I know what you’re thinking: views aren’t everything–making great content is.
 You’re completely right, but views still amount to something–a lot, actually–when it comes to your quality score.